LarryJing/askaboutcollege/README.md

 A forum that allows incoming and current college students to ask and answer questions related to college such as financial aid, dorms, and other aspects of student life.

 General topics include:
+-Financial
+-Dorms
+-Major/Career
+-Events/Fun

 ## Experience
-Users will open the website and be able to browse questions to answer and receive reputation, or ask questions that they have about college such as "What dorm should I choose as a sophomore?".
+Users will open the website and be able to browse questions to answer and receive reputation, or ask questions that they have about college such as "What types of classes are best to take in my freshman and sophomore year?"

 # Technical
 ## Models
--variable: data type
+-Comment
+-Post
+-User
+-Room

 ## Views
-flowchart kinda thing
+-Index (front/landing page)
+-Users (login/sign up)
+-Rooms (discussion topics)
+-Posts (add new post page)
+-Comments (add new comment page)

 ## Controllers/Routes
--title
-  -get/post/etc (url)
+-Index (front/landing page)
+-Users (login/sign up)
+-Rooms (discussion topics)
+-Posts (add new post)
+-Comments (add new comment)

 ## Other